marigold-dev/training-nft-2/README.md

 };
 ```

-Explanations:
+Explanation:

 - User must have enough tokens _(wine bottles)_ to place an offer
 - the seller will set the NFT marketplace smart contract as an operator.
-When the buyer send his money to buy the NFT, the smart contract will change the NFT ownership _(it is not interactive with the seller, the martketplace will do it on behalf of the seller based on the offer data)_
+When the buyer sends his money to buy the NFT, the smart contract will change the NFT ownership _(it is not interactive with the seller, the martketplace will do it on behalf of the seller based on the offer data)_
 - we update the `storage` to publish the offer

-## :credit_card: Buy a bottle on the marketplace
+### :credit_card: Buy a bottle on the marketplace

 Now that we have offers available on the marketplace, let's buy bottles!